 • If your student cannot get vaccines because of medical reasons, you must submit a Certificate of Medical Exemption to your school, signed by a health care provider licensed to give vaccines.
-You only need to submit this certificate once, unless your student's information or school changes.
-You can get the form at cdphe.colorado.gov/vaccine-exemptions.
+You only need to

-- If you choose not to have your student vaccinated according to the current recommended schedule, you must submit a Certificate of Nonmedical Exemption to your school.
-Nonmedical exemptions must be submitted annually at every new school year (July 1st through June 30th of the following year).
-There are two ways to file a nonmedical exemption. - File the Certificate of Nonmedical Exemption WITH a signature from an immunizing provider, OR - File the Certificate of Nonmedical Exemption received upon the completion of our online education module. - Downloadable certificates and our online education module are available at cdphe.colorado.gov/vaccineexemptions.
+- submit this certificate once, unless your student's information or school changes.
+You can get the certificate at cdphe.colorado.gov/vaccine-exemptions. - If you choose not to have your student vaccinated according to the current recommended schedule, you must submit a Certificate of Nonmedical Exemption to your school.
+Nonmedical exemptions must be submitted at ages 2 months, 4 months, 6 months, 12 months, and 18 months.
+These recommendations expire when the next vaccines are due or when the child enrolls in kindergarten.
+There are two ways to file a nonmedical exemption. - File the Certificate of Nonmedical Exemption WITH a signature from an immunizing provider, OR - File the Certificate of Nonmedical Exemption received upon the completion of our online education module.

+Downloadable certificates and our online education module are available at cdphe.colorado.gov/vaccine-exemptions.

-How's your school doing on vaccinations?
+How's your child care or school doing on vaccinations?

-Some parents, especially those with students who have weakened immune systems, may want to know which schools have the highest percent of vaccinated students.
+Some parents, especially those with students who have weakened immune systems, may want to know which child cares, preschools, and Head Start programs have the highest percent of vaccinated students.
 Schools must report immunization and exemption numbers (but not student names or birth dates) to the state health department annually.
 Schools do not control their specific immunization and exemption rates or establish the Vaccinated Children Standard described in §25-4-911, CRS.
 Schools must include their MMR immunization and exemption rates from the most recently completed school year in this letter.
 Schools may choose to also include immunization and exemption rates for other school-required vaccines.
 Additional immunization and exemption rates can be found at COVaxRates.org.

-School Name 2020-2021 MMR Immunization Rate REQUIRED IN LETTER 2020-2021 MMR Exemption Rate REQUIRED IN LETTER Schools may also include the rates for the school-required vaccines shown below in this annual letter to parents/guardians Vaccinated Children Standard 95% Immunization Rate for All School-Required Vaccines 2020-2021 DTaP/Tdap Immunization Rate 2020-2021 DTaP/Tdap Exemption Rate 2020-2021 HepB Immunization Rate 2020-2021 HepB Exemption Rate 2020-2021 IPV Immunization Rate 2020-2021 IPV Exemption Rate 2020-2021 Varicella Immunization Rate 2020-2021 Varicella Exemption Rate
+Child Care/Preschool/Head Start Name 2020-2021 MMR Immunization Rate REQUIRED IN LETTER 2020-2021 MMR Exemption Rate REQUIRED IN LETTER Schools may also include the rates for the school-required vaccines shown below in this annual letter to parents/guardians Vaccinated Children Standard 95% Immunization Rate for All School-Required Vaccines 2020-2021 DTaP Immunization Rate 2020-2021 DTaP Exemption Rate 2020-2021 Hib Immunization Rate 2020-2021 Hib Exemption Rate 2020-2021 HepB Immunization Rate 2020-2021 HepB Exemption Rate 2020-2021 IPV Immunization Rate 2020-2021 IPV Exemption Rate